murderszn/ai-games/README.md

-# Daedalus-Man: Cyberpunk Maze Game
+# Daedalus-Man: Maze Game

-A simple maze game with a cyberpunk aesthetic where the player navigates through a grid collecting pellets while avoiding walls.
+A simple maze game with a cyberpunk meets matrix aesthetic where the player navigates through a grid collecting pellets while avoiding walls.

 ## Overview